 I cannot stress enough how important maintaining the health of your cat’s teeth are.
 Your cat’s mouth is subject to hoarding food particles in between the teeth and under the gum line.
 This develops bacteria that promotes gum disease and the deterioration of individual teeth.
 Proper cleaning is important to ensure that your cat keeps her teeth throughout her lifetime and has no health issues with her mouth.

 You might laugh, but one of my daily chores is to brush our four dogs’ teeth.
 I’ve done this for years and always get complimented by the vet.
 However, they still need annual dental cleanings.
 Unfortunately, I cannot brush my cats’ teeth.
-A Napoleon’s mouth is so small that even a baby toothbrush will not fit in between the teeth and cheeks.
+A Minuet’s mouth is so small that even a baby toothbrush will not fit in between the teeth and cheeks.
 Yet I take my cats to the vet for their dental checkups and cleanings every year, or more often, depending on the vet’s recommendation.

 A dental cleaning is not cheap but it is crucial.
 If your cat ends up with a dental disease–which is extremely possible if her teeth are ignored–you will be paying an astronomical amount to repair the damage.
 One thing I learned in maintaining dental care is that dental cleaning costs vary from vet to vet.
 Don’t let loyalty to your long-

 Treats: The best treats you can give your cat are ones designed for “brushing” or “dental health.”
 These treats are designed to break up food particles and plague for the daily maintenance of your cat’s mouth.
 They are not to be used in lieu of a dental checkups and cleanings, but to limit the amount of work your vet might have to do during the cleaning.
 Remember, the less work your vet has to do in your cat’s mouth, the less expensive the bill will be, and the less pain your cat will have to endure afterward.

 We use Greenies dental treats, which come in a variety of flavors.
 Our cats devour them.